Mountains in Indonesia - Asia

 Mount Bintang is a perfect day hike to enrich a weekend getaway from Singapore.

 With its attainable height and relatively uncomplicated terrain, Mount Bintang is an attractive diversion for amateur hikers and beach holidaymakers.
-It’s easily reachable from Singapore, and is brimming with natural flora and fauna in it’s heavily jungled landscape.
+It’s easily reachable from Singapore and Malaysia and is brimming with natural flora and fauna in its heavily jungled landscape.

 This 2-hour climb to a sulphurous crater lake will leave you breathless and mystified

 Situated in Eastern Java in Indonesia, Ijen Crater is an active volcanic crater that has become a sulphur mine.
-Yet it is a scenic hike, and is famous for oozing out blue flames that are visible at night.
+Yet it is a scenic hike famous for shooting out fiery blue flames visible at night.